alix2013/nvim-translator/README.md

 ### https_proxy
-Configure proxy if network can not access internet directly, default is ""
+Configure proxy if network can not access internet directly, default is "", it may use current shell environment HTTPS_PROXY if not configure this option

 ### keymap
 Configure visual mode keymap to translate selected text to destination